 The Indonesian company Lion Air has a unique trick.
 In the seat pocket, with safety instructions, there is a special prayer booklet for the plane.

-To make a small prayer so that the sky is favorable to us, that the apparatus works well and that the crew is leading the plane and all its passengers to port, I doubt that it has a real impact on the flight but after all, it can not hurt ...
+Comforting for some, surely… But praying that the sky will be favorable for us, that the aircraft will work well and that the crew will take the plane and all its passengers safely, I doubt very much that it will have any impact on the flight.
+Anyway, it can't hurt ...

 I had already talked about it on this blog, during my very first trip to Sulawesi in 2007: